BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

    That being said, could OUR application provide its public integration points sooner?

-3. **Public API**.
+3. **Public API**?
 Public API is our contract with the outer world.
    We would collaborate with the API consumers and **design it together**.
    Once the API is defined, consumers and producer (our service) can implement their part of the contract independently.